Nicola Spaldin: Awards and honours

 Spaldin was the 2010 winner of the American Physical Society's James C. McGroddy Prize for New Materials, the winner of the Rössler Prize of the ETH Zurich Foundation in 2012, the 2015 winner of the Körber European Science Prize for "laying the theoretical foundation for the new family of multiferroic materials" and one of the laureates of the 2017 L'Oréal-UNESCO Awards for Women in Science.
 In November 2017 she was awarded the Lise-Meitner Lectureship of the Austrian and German Physical Societies in Vienna and in 2019 she won the Swiss Science Prize Marcel Benoist.
 In 2021 she received the IUPAP Magnetism Award and Néel Medal, and in 2022 the Europhysics Prize of the European Physical Society and the Hamburg Prize for Theoretical Physics.
 In 2023, she won the Gothenburg Lise Meitner Award.

 Spaldin is a Fellow of the American Physical Society (2008), the Materials Research Society (2011), the American Association for the Advancement of Science (2013) and the Royal Society (2017), an Honorary Fellow of Churchill College, Cambridge, and a member of Academia Europaea (2021) and the Swiss Academy of Engineering Sciences (2021).
-She is a Foreign Associate of the US National Academy of Engineering (2019), the French Academy of Sciences (2021), the Austrian Academy of Sciences (2022) and the German National Academy of Sciences, Leopoldina (2022).
+She is a Foreign Associate of the US National Academy of Engineering (2019) and the US National Academy of Sciences, the French Academy of Sciences (2021), the Austrian Academy of Sciences (2022) and the German National Academy of Sciences, Leopoldina (2022).
 She is an External Scientific Member of the Max Planck Society and a Fellow-Ambassadeur of the CNRS.

-Service
+In 2026, she was chosen as a Clarivate Citation laureate in Physics, as a possible candidate for the Nobel Prize in Physics "for fundamental theoretical developments leading to the establishment of room-temperature magnetoelectric multiferroics, which are enabling new energy-efficient device paradigms."

 Spaldin is a member of the ERC Scientific Council and a founding Lead Editor of Physical Review Research.

-Teaching

 Spaldin has twice received the ETH Golden Owl for Teaching Excellence as well as the ETH Award for Best Teaching.

+Textbook

-Some of her lectures are available on her youtube channel.
-She coordinated the revision of her Department's BSc Curriculum in Materials and documented it in a blog.
-Her textbook on Magnetic Materials is published by Cambridge University Press.
+Her textbook Magnetic Materials was published by Cambridge University Press in 2010.